bkerler/edl/README.md

 - "./edl.py rf flash.bin" -> to dump whole flash for device with emmc
 - "./edl.py rl dumps --skip=userdata --genxml" -> to dump all partitions to directory dumps for device with emmc and skipping userdata partition, write rawprogram0.xml
 - "./edl.py rs 0 15 data.bin" -> to dump 15 sectors from starting sector 0 to file data.bin for device with emmc
+- "./edl.py rs 0 15 data.bin --skipresponse" -> to dump 15 sectors from starting sector 0 to file data.bin for device with emmc, ignores missing ACK from phones
 - "./edl.py r boot_a boot.img" -> to dump the partition "boot_a" to the filename boot.img for device with emmc
 - "./edl.py r boot_a,boot_b boot_a.img,boot_b.img" -> to dump multiple partitions to multiple filenames
 - "./edl.py footer footer.bin" -> to dump the crypto footer for Androids with emmc flash